Here’s the deal with Score Choice and Superscoring:

 *All scores from an entire SAT test are sent.
 Individual sections from different tests cannot be selected for sending.

-*Colleges will receive your SAT essay if you choose to send them your SAT scores.
+*If you wrote an essay for the new SAT, Colleges will receive your SAT essay if you choose to send them your SAT scores.

 *Colleges set their own policy regarding scores, but the College Board will not release scores without student consent.